How to Network: a Guide for Remote Software Developers & Engineers

 Is there a Slack group for your chosen technology or subject?
 Perhaps a real-life meetup or upcoming industry event you can attend?
 Really anything you do online — and offline, as well, at times — can turn into a networking opportunity, including posting on forums like Stack Exchange, visiting tech conferences, or contributing to open source projects.

 If you’re a remote software engineer looking for some IRL connections, check out Meetup or Facebook for possible local events.
+During the event, dynamic QR codes can make it easy to share your portfolio or contact information seamlessly.
 Join developer communities and online groups and engage rather than simply being a member.

 Feeling too shy or nervous about the whole concept of networking?